brminnick/LambdaTriggersSample/README.md

 # Lambda Triggers Sample

-A sample app demonstrating an end-to-end mobile workflow using .NET MAUI + AWS Lambda in C#.
+A sample app demonstrating an end-to-end mobile workflow using .NET MAUI + Serverless AWS Lambda in C#.

 This sample demonstrates how to use AWS Lambda's HTTP API Gateway Triggers + S3 Triggers to automatically generate thumbnails of an uploaded image from a mobile app.